garthk/puppet-wp-micro/README.md

 ## Disclaimer

 This is a work in progress.
-Right now, it doesn't work.
 All help appreciated.

 ## Goal